 Androgenetic alopecia – the medical term for male and female pattern baldness – occurs in individuals with an inherited sensitivity to the hormone dihydrotestosterone (DHT) and only affects the top of the scalp, from crown to hairline.
-Contrary to popular myths, the relevant ‘balding genes’ can be passed on from either the maternal or paternal side of the family, though recent research suggests they may actually be more likely to come from the father.
+Contrary to popular myths, the relevant ‘balding genes’ can be passed on from either the maternal or paternal side of the family, or even both despite recent research suggesting they may actually be more likely to come from the father.

 DHT binds to the follicles in the susceptible areas, shrinking and gradually destroying them.
 This process – known as follicular miniaturisation – leads to increasingly finer hairs being produced, as well as causing hair loss.
-This is why the outwardly visible sign of male pattern hairloss is thinning hair and, eventually, often baldness.
+This is why the outwardly visible sign of male pattern hairloss is thinning hair and, eventually, can lead to baldness.

-There are currently only two clinically-proven, pharmaceutical treatments for male pattern baldness licensed by the UK’s, and approved by the USA’s medical regulatory boards, the MHRA and FDA: finasteride 1mg and minoxidil.
+There are currently only two clinically-proven, pharmaceutical treatments for male pattern baldness licensed by the UK’s, and approved by the USA’s medical regulatory boards, the MHRA and FDA respectively: finasteride 1mg and minoxidil.

 The first of these, finasteride 1mg – a one-a-day tablet – is a DHT blocker which is only available to medically-suitable men aged 18 years and over.
-It inhibits the formation of this testosterone-byproduct, addressing the condition from a biological standpoint, allowing hair to grow relatively unhindered.
+It inhibits the formation of this testosterone-byproduct, allowing hair to grow relatively unhindered.

-In addition, and often used alongside finasteride as part of a combination treatment course designed to prevent hair loss and promote regrowth, is the topical drug minoxidil.
-Belgravia male pattern baldness clients are recommended appropriate formulations of high strength minoxidil suited to their specific concerns, in order to help accelerate localised hair growth.
+In addition, various formulations of high strength minoxidil which are applied topically to the scalp, can help to accelerate hair growth.
 This has been found to be of particular benefit when treating stubborn areas of hairloss, such as a receding hairline given the temple areas are the slowest to regrow hair.

-Further non-medicinal hair growth boosters are frequently used in tandem with these oral and topical remedies and include a range of options from low-level light therapy (LLLT) to nutritional support supplements.
-Belgravia’s hair experts have, in fact, developed a premium food supplement for healthy hair growth called Hair Vitalics which is available to both clients and non-clients.
+Belgravia’s hair experts have, in fact, developed a premium food supplement called Hair Vitalics which is available to both clients and non-clients.

-This contains a highly-targeted proprietary blend of key vitamins, minerals, amino acids and botanicals which, whilst not intended to replace a balanced diet, can be a convenient way to top up.
-Furthermore, Hair Vitalics for Men also contains an ingredient called saw palmetto – something not ordinarily found in the average diet – which has been shown to lower levels of DHT in the bloodstream.
+This contains a highly-targeted proprietary blend of key vitamins, minerals, amino acids and botanicals which, whilst not intended to replace a balanced diet, can be a convenient way to top up, and includes biotin, zinc and selenium for the maintenance of normal healthy hair growth.